 Building a mine at the Pebble Deposit means building the region’s infrastructure: port facilities and transportation routes.
 Locals benefit from these as well, both directly and indirectly—with greater access to the region, the price of goods comes down.
 Pebble would spur a host of entrepreneurial opportunities, both in-region and out.

 As a state, we’ve long-relied on the buried wealth of our mineral resources as an economic engine.
 The Gold Rush brought cheechakos north by the thousand.
 In recent decades, the oil and gas industry has drawn adventuresome job-seekers farther still, to work the North Slope.
 If you wanted to work, and were willing to apply yourself, the world was your oyster.
 For decades, Alaska’s oil fields were responsible for almost one-third of the entire state economy.
 Today, though, oil production is on the wane.
 Pebble won’t replace the oil industry, by any stretch.
 But a thousand jobs are hard to ignore.

 The Pebble Mine offers one response to the call for developing good, Alaska-based jobs.
 What kind of impact would Pebble have?
 Consider this:

-Pebble anticipates employing 1,000 full-time workers throughout the mine’s first 25 years of production, as well as thousands of near-term construction jobs.
-That’s an increase of the state’s mining workforce by almost 25%—a thousand careers built.
+Pebble anticipates employing more than 2,000 full-time workers throughout the mine’s first 20 years of production, as well as thousands of near-term construction jobs.
+That’s a significant increase to the state’s mining workforce—a thousand careers built.
 And with a commitment to education, on-the-job training and mentorship, we hope to help create the next generation of Alaska miners.